 The Palace Trust

-Here are borders with shade and damp-loving plants such as astilbes, hostas, iris, Rheum and rodgersias with inspiration coming from the famous Beth Chatto gardens in Essex.
-A long border, originally planted by plantswoman, Mary Keen, is full of shrubs, roses and perennials giving a long season of interest.
+A colour-palette of fragrant roses greets visitors in the Phelps Garden where quince trees hold centre stage.
+Nearby, Bishop dahlias flourish from mid-summer into autumn.
+In the less formal outer gardens there are luxuriantly planted borders with shade and damp-loving plants such as astilbes, hostas, iris, rheums and rodgersias with inspiration coming from the famous Beth Chatto gardens in Essex.
+The Wells border, originally planted by plantswoman Mary Keen, is full of shrubs, roses and perennials giving a long season of interest.

 In the arboretum there are many fine trees including the highly scented, weeping, silver lime (Tilia ‘Petiolaris’), foxglove tree (Paulownia tomentosa), the hop hornbeam (Ostrya carpinifolia) and Persian ironwood (Parrotia persica).
 From February the ground beneath the trees is covered with wildflowers including snowdrops, daffodils, primroses, bluebells, violets, cow parsley, bee and pyramid orchids.